The War of the Gargantuas: Plot

 During a rainy night, a fishing boat is attacked by a giant octopus.
-The giant octopus is then attacked by a giant green-haired humanoid monster.
-After defeating the giant octopus, the green monster then attacks the boat.
+The octopus is then attacked by a giant green-haired humanoid monster.
+After defeating the octopus, the green monster attacks the boat.
 A survivor is recovered, who reveals to doctors and police that Frankenstein attacked his boat and ate the crew.
-The press picks up the story and interviews Dr. Paul Stewart and his assistant, Dr. Akemi Togawa, who once had a baby Frankenstein in their possession for study five years prior.
-Stewart and Akemi dispel the idea that the attack was caused by their Frankenstein, postulating that their Frankenstein was gentle, would not attack nor eat people, nor would he live in the ocean as he was found in the mountains and likely died after he escaped.
+The press picks up the story and interviews Dr. Paul Stewart and his assistant, Dr. Akemi Togawa, who had a baby Frankenstein in their possession for study five years before.
+Stewart and Akemi dispel the idea that the attack was caused by their Frankenstein, saying their Frankenstein was gentle, would not attack or eat people, and would not live in the ocean as he was found in the mountains and likely died after he escaped.

 Another boat is attacked and villagers see the green Frankenstein off the coast at the same time that a mountain guide reports seeing Frankenstein in the Japanese Alps.
 Stewart and Akemi investigate the mountains and find giant footprints in the snow.
 Their colleague, Dr. Majida, collects tissue samples from the second boat.
-The green Frankenstein attacks Haneda Airport, eats a woman and returns to the sea after the clouds clear.
+The green Frankenstein attacks Haneda Airport, eats a woman, and returns to the sea after the clouds clear.
 Stewart and Akemi leave for Tokyo for a meeting with the military to discuss plans to kill the monster.
 Majida deduces that the green Frankenstein is sensitive to light.
-The green Frankenstein briefly appears in Tokyo, but is driven away by bright lights.
+The green Frankenstein briefly appears in Tokyo but is driven away by bright lights.
 It retreats to the mountains, where the military counterattacks it.
-Then a second Frankenstein, brown-haired in appearance, appears and comes to the green Frankenstein's aid, helping it escape.
+Then a brown-haired Frankenstein appears and comes to the green Frankenstein's aid, helping it escape.